swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 You can also define your own variables.
 If you are always needing to go to the same directory for your work, you could store it's path as a variable.
-And not that you can use one variable as part of the definition of another.
+Note that you can use one variable as part of the definition of another.
 Change to your home directory and try:

     DATADIR="$HOME/boot-camps/shell/data"